1. Skip to navigation

 Ontario's reserved offshore wind potential

 At present, Ontario developers have applied to lease contiguous offshore areas on the Canadian side of The Great Lakes that would generate 20,790 MW, roughly 59% of the province's total installed generation capacity.
+Some of these sites are in near-shore areas and should not be developed.
+Far-Offshore locations, 10km to 15km and further up to the international border should be considered for development if they are conscientiously-sited.

-Developing this clean energy source will:
+Developing this unique clean energy source will:

 • Help create a powerful new "green economy” in Ontario and The Great Lakes region;